Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Zal'Aata/Zal'Aata.md

 ### Public transport
 Due to the presence of the Concept of Flow in Rankhra, the city's main method of transport is [[Canal Boat]].
 Powered by either magical energy or more conventional means, these boats act as a ferry system that can move a reasonable number of people to various corners of the city.
 Each district has its own distribution centre.
 ### Energy generation
 The infinite supply of water from Rankhra naturally leads to water-powered energy generation.
 Due to the abundance of water, the main means of power is steam.
+Steampunk is a thing here.